SuchitReddi/cybersentinel/CONTRIBUTING.md

 ## Code of Conduct

+Refer to CODE_OF_CONDUCT.md for the full document.

-I could have just copied a template here, but let's keep it simple.
-Don't be a bully.
+TLDR: Don't be a bully.
 No one likes bullies.
 If you have a problem, send a mail at <a href="mailto:suchit20016+cybersentinel@gmail.com" target="_blank" rel="noopener noreferrer nofollow">suchit20016+cybersentinel@gmail.com</a>.